 Stroke is a leading cause of death and disability, especially for those over the age of 65.
 Many factors influence stroke risk, including blood-pressure levels and smoking cigarettes, but age remains one of the most readily identifiable risk factors.
 Treatment and care for those who have suffered a stroke have improved tremendously in the last several decades, however, prevention and early medical intervention remain critical areas for combating stroke.
-Every caregiver in Tampa Bay should learn about the different types of stroke and be able to recognize the symptoms.
+Every caregiver in Clearwater should learn about the different types of stroke and be able to recognize the symptoms.

 Types of Stroke

 The most common type is ischemic stroke, which accounts for about 87 percent of strokes.
 This type of stroke is the result of a blood clot in the brain.
 The clot stops blood flow to part of the brain, resulting in brains cells not receiving the oxygen they need to survive.

 A sub-type of ischemic stroke is called a Transient Ischemic Attack (TIA).
 These result from temporary clots that may dissipate without intervention.
 TIA strokes are a serious warning sign that a more serious event may occur.